A Postcard From Yellowstone, A Message of Hope

 The message of the video itself shaped the culture and success rate of our community, helping people step boldly into a major life transformation.

-It turns out that the Yellowstone video message has some key elements that continue to drive the success of the community:
+The Yellowstone video message has some key elements that continue to drive the success of the community:

 - An unmistakable message of “Yes, you can!”